mabthew/telemetry_generator/README.md

 # Telemetry Generator

 This framework generates and records activity for the purpose of validating activity recorded by a Red Canary EDR agent.
-It

 ## Installation
 This program is written in Python, so with Python installed, you can clone and install necessary dependencies using the following command.